Jdmed/AmarisTestAutomation/README.md

 # AmarisTestAutomation
-Technical task for the IVVQ position
+Technical tasks for the IVVQ position